ella-bailo/js-exam-practice/InteractWithHTMLForms/exercises.md

 ## Exercise two

 * Create another web page (unrelated to the first) which has a button.
 When clicked the page should:
-    i.
-Display a list of the names of all the document’s child nodes.
-This does not have to display names of the child nodes’ child nodes, just the root elements. ii.
-(Advanced) Traverse the DOM tree and display all child nodes’ child nodes.
+    1. Display a list of the names of all the document’s child nodes.
+This does not have to display names of the child nodes’ child nodes, just the root elements.
+    2. (Advanced) Traverse the DOM tree and display all child nodes’ child nodes.
 Output every element on the page.
 This can be done using a recursive function.
 The desired output is that your page will show an html representation of your page.

 ## Exercise three